What is the major product when 2-methyl-2-butene reacts with H2SO... | Study Prep in Pearson+

-Which of the following is the expected major organic product when 2-methyl-2-butene reacts with and water under standard conditions?
+Which of the following is the major product when (propene) reacts with in the presence of peroxides?

 - 1. A Review of General Chemistry5h 5m